$\tau$-tilting finiteness of two-point algebras II: Main Results

 \begin{proposition} $\Omega_1$ is minimal $\tau$-tilting infinite. \end{proposition} \begin{proof} Let $P_1$ and $P_2$ be the indecomposable projective $\Omega_1$-modules.
 We have

 It is easy to check that

 If one takes left mutation starting with $\Omega_1$ in mutation order $1,2,1,2,1, \cdots$, one may find that the mutation chain will reach $\Omega_1[1]$ quickly, i.e.,

 We consider the left mutation chain starting with $\Omega_1$ in mutation order $2,1,2,1,2,\cdots$.
 In this case, we find that any two-term silting complex is tilting since $\mathsf{Hom}_{\Omega_1}(P_1,P_2)=0$ (see Remark \ref{silt-is-tilt}).
-At the beginning, we have
+In the beginning, we have

 We calculate the left mutations starting with $\mu_{2}^-(\Omega_1)$ as follows.

 (1) Let $X:=(0\longrightarrow P_1)$ and $Y:=(P_2\overset{f}{\longrightarrow} P_1^{\oplus 4})$.
 Then,

 Set